googleworkspace/solutions/CONTRIBUTING.md

 ## Step 2

-Implement your solution and use the [template directory][template_directorhy] to structure your code sample.
+Implement your solution and use the [template directory][template_directory] to structure your code sample.
 If your solution involves a spreadsheet, document or presentation, please include sample data in the data directory (see [example][data_example]).
 You must fill in the [README.md][template_readme] with an image or gif for us to surface on the gallery page.